rticommunity/rticonnextdds-connector/README.rst

 -  **nodejs/javascript**: we use
    `libffi <https://github.com/node-ffi/node-ffi>`__ to call our library, but we try to hide that from you using a nice JavaScript wrapper.
+We tested with node v8.7.0; it should work also with lower versions.
 -  **python**: here we use
    `ctypes <https://docs.python.org/2/library/ctypes.html>`__ to call our native functions; of course everything is hidden in a nice Python wrapper.
+We tested with both python 2.7.14 and python 3.6.3
--  **lua**: we have been supporting Lua in our `RTI Prototyper <https://community.rti.com/downloads/experimental/rti-prototyper-with-lua>`__ for a while now.
+-  **lua**: (lua version 5.1) we have been supporting Lua in our `RTI Prototyper <https://community.rti.com/downloads/experimental/rti-prototyper-with-lua>`__ for a while now.
 Check more information on our `blog <http://blogs.rti.com/tag/lua/>`__ or on the `Getting Started Guide <https://community.rti.com/rti-doc/510/ndds.5.1.0/doc/pdf/RTI_CoreLibrariesAndUtilities_Prototyper_GettingStarted.pdf>`__.
-   Also, stay tuned: a version that can be used directly with the standard Lua interprerter is coming...
+   Also, stay tuned: a version that can be used directly with the standard Lua interpreter is coming…
--  **C**: for the native code lovers, we have header files so you can call the RTI Connector API directly in your C app; that's how the RTI Prototyper is implemented.
-Just not ready to release yet...
+-  **C**: for the native code lovers, we have header files so you can call the RTI Connector API directly in your C app; that’s how the RTI Prototyper is implemented.
+The lua version used is 5.1

 Platform support
 ~~~~~~~~~~~~~~~~